suurjaak/grepros/README.md

 target matches if any value matches.

 When publishing matches to live topics, the published topic name will default to `/grepros/ORIGINALNAME`.
-The prefix and suffix can be changed via command-line parameter, or set to a single output topic name.
+Topic prefix and suffix can be changed via command-line parameter, or topic set to a single output topic name.

 Command-line arguments